 Season with salt and pepper.
 Give it a final stir and set it aside.

 Soak the lentils in water for 1 hr.
 After 1 hr, drain the lentils and set them aside.

 *Skip this step if you are using canned lentils.*

 Soak the dried mushrooms in warm water for 1 hr.
 After 1 hr, drain and finely dice the mushrooms.

 *Skip the soaking step if you are using fresh mushrooms.*

 In a skillet over medium heat, add olive oil.

 Once the oil is heated up, add in the onion.

 Season with salt and sugar.

 Saute.
-Add in thyme, paprika, chili and Hexa Food's Sumac Powder.
+Add in thyme, paprika, chili and Hexa's Sumac Powder.